NotAProger/GoTextArchiver/README.md

 # GoTextArchiver
-GoTextArchiver is a simple archiver, which is can compress text files in engilsh letters
+GoTextArchiver is a simple archiver, which is can compress text files

 ### Restictions ###

-At the moment of writing this readme supported only english letters \(including capital letters\) and spaces
+This archiver for shure works only with txt files, other extentions may work, may ont.

 ### How to use ###

-When you `cloned` this repo, in folder where you copied archiver enter in terminal
+When you `clone` this repo, in folder where you copied archiver enter in terminal
 ```
 go build